 Type I, the acute form of SMA, is the most severe form of the disease.
 It manifests at birth or before six months of age causing severe hypotonia and motor dysfunction of all four limbs and trunk.
 Death usually occurs in the first two years of life due to respiratory failure.

 There is currently no cure for these conditions which affect one in 6,000 newborns.

 Genethon, together with the Institut de Myologie (Paris), has developed gene therapy that can replace the absence of this SMN protein in patients with spinal muscular atrophy, and in particular, infants with type I SMA.

-The proof of concept of the efficacy of gene therapy, based on the administration of an AAV (adeno-associated virus) vector carrying the human Smn1 sequence, was provided the team of Dr Martine Barkats (Institut de Myologie – INSERM UMR 974, Paris) using a mouse model of SMA type I (Dominguez et al., Journal Hum Mol Genet 2010).
+Proof of concept of the efficacy of gene therapy, based on the administration of an Adeno-Associated Virus (AAV) vector carrying the human SMN1 sequence, was demonstrated by Dr Martine Barkats’ team (Institut de Myologie – INSERM UMR 974, Paris) using a mouse model (Dominguez et al., Journal Hum Mol Genet 2010).

 This work led to the development of a treatment by AveXis that could be granted marketing authorization in 2019.